rolvhdez/book-notes/Book notes/@gillespie2004population.md

 >> ![book_cover](https://m.media-amazon.com/images/I/51B90GHP8NL._AC_UF894,1000_QL80_.jpg)
 >
 >> [!summary|wide-2 min-4] Summary
 >> This it where your main takes from the book go.
+Once you finish it, of course.

 # Notes
 ## Chapter 1: Genetic variation